Zardoz89/trillek-firmware/README.md

 When the firmware calls the boot code placed on address 0x001400, %r9 is set to number of floppy drive from was read the boot sector.

+## Machine Code Monitor

+The monitor is a clone of Wozniak's code monitor of Apple I and ]\[ .
+With it is posible to examine RAM values on the fly and input values to the RAM, so could be used like a primitive debugger and as a crude and primitive way of doing low level programing typing machine code.
+Also, can *Run* code on RAM, doing a CALL to an address.
+More information about Woz's original machine code monitor (here)[http://www.sbprojects.com/projects/apple1/wozmon.php]

 ## Build it